Saile-14/ViNG/README.md

 ViNG is a mockup of a social media site.

 -- TechStack
-React SPA Using TailwindCSS, Shadcn/ui, Express, Prisma ORM, sqlite
+React SPA with Typescript using TailwindCSS, Shadcn/ui, Express, Prisma ORM, SQLite